Dispatches From Afghanistan: Mouses, Goats, and Snakes, Oh My!

 “The Jordanians are making a shit in showers again,” he said.

-“Again?
+“What do you mean ‘Again’?
 This is the first I’ve heard of this,” I said, somewhat pissed that this had not been brought to my attention before now.

 “Ya.
 They make a shit in shower.
 Sometimes they make a shit in the back of toilet.”